bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Cloudy
+- Rain
 - 90% humidity
-- 8 mph wind
+- 9 mph wind
 - 100% cloud cover
 - 29 AQI 🟩
 - 0.13 inches of rain in the past 24 hours